Published 2021-03-14.

 Immediately below are the AWS S3 storage provider settings I found to be of most interest.

-Note that I do not include AWS_ACCESS_KEY_ID
+Note that I do not include AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY because

-will use credentials from
+boto3 will use credentials from

-if present,
+~/.aws/credentials if present,

-just like aws cli
+just like aws cli:

 The documentation has a pointed note about directory syntax.

-must end in a slash, and AWS_S3_CUSTOM_DOMAIN
+STATIC_URL must end in a slash, and AWS_S3_CUSTOM_DOMAIN must not.

 Django AWS Classsloader Bug